lllDavid/Projects/sitemap_crawler/README.md

 # Sitemap Crawler

-Currently only works with [Instaffo](https://app.instaffo.com/).
+**Currently only works with [instaffo.com](https://www.instaffo.com/en/talent).**

-The crawler performs the following steps:
+- **Workflow**:
-1. Looks for a sitemap.
+1. Checks the provided URL for a sitemap.
-2. Downloads the sitemap.
+2. Downloads the sitemap if found.
-3. Searches for a given job title combined with a specified date in the sitemap URLs, and displays only job posts published after that date.
+3. Filters sitemap URLs for job listings matching a specific title and published after a target date.
+4. Outputs the filtered job posts.

 ## Usage